rise8-us/delivery-playbooks/docs/content/plays/product/value-stream-mapping.md

 💡 There can be multiple initiators and end-users; A VSM can start & end with an end-user.

-💡 While we tend to favor present tense / action verbs since VSMs are meant to visualize how work flows through a system, and not just document what has already occurred, Match the style to your organization’s standards (if they exist).
+💡 While we tend to favor present tense / action verbs since VSMs are meant to visualize how work flows through a system, and not just document what has already occurred, we recommend matching the style to your organization’s standards (if they exist).
 For example, some healthcare or government teams prefer noun phrases or past tense for audit-readiness, while Lean product or software teams almost always stick with present-tense verbs.

 💡 Steps should be high-level enough to demonstrate the overall process flow, but specific enough to be able to identify waste, hand-offs, and improvement areas.
 Examples: